fr33k3v1n0/LoveCTF/Reverse/FriendShop.md

 this program say that the xor key is: 16. true

-# now we have the xor key, what we need is to get the first arument of
+# now we have the xor key, what we need is to get the first argument of
 verifyMotDePass
 pwngdb, breakpoint on strcmp, examine the value of $rdi and everything is ok